-All Emissions Reduction Fund participants must report on their projects at regular intervals.
+All participants in the Australian Carbon Credit Unit (ACCU) Scheme (formerly known as the Emissions Reduction Fund) must report on their projects at regular intervals.

-Guidance on how to apply for ACCUs using the ERF Project Report and Crediting Application form can be found here.
+Guidance on how to apply for Australian carbon credit units (ACCUs) using the ERF Project Report and Crediting Application form can be found

 For most projects, a minimum of three scheduled audits across the seven plus year crediting period is required.

 All scheduled audits will need to establish reasonable assurance that the abatement achieved and reported on by a project is accurate.

 About The Clean Energy Regulator

 Renewable Energy Target